Understanding Color Contrast In Photography In 10 Easy Ways

 Difference between Tonal and Color Contrast

-While we are on the topic of photography techniques and grow your photography career, you may also know about the two types of contrast that you can use in an image.
+While we are on the topic of photography techniques and growing your photography career, you may also know about the two types of contrast that you can use in an image.

 Tonal Contrast